 As such, it would help a lot if you can look at your credit reports intently and look for mistakes here and there.
 There are certain errors that you should be on the lookout for such as:

-Mistaken Identity – There are certain instances where entries for another person are included in yours because both of you have the same or similarly sounding names.
-This is quite troubling especially if that other person has a poorer credit performance than you and some of their missed payments are attributed to yours.
+This is quite troubling especially if that other person has a poorer credit performance than you.
+Obviously, some of their missed payments will be attributed to yours.

 Once you think that there were errors committed on your report, the next step is to have it amended.
 This will require you to dispute the errors in the proper forum like in court or a mediation environment.
 To make sure that an amendment will be done, there are several things you must do (or must not) when disputing the report.